 Only tourists are allowed to use this, so you are very lucky if you are!
 Normally a round trip fare from Osaka to Tokyo is worth $250.
 Imagine how many places you can visit within 7 days if you have a JR Pass!

 You can buy your JR Pass online here.

-#7: Fukubukuro (lucky bags) season is the best time to go shopping in Japan.Photo by Laura Tomàs Avellana / CC
+7. Fukubukuro (lucky bags) season is the best time to go shopping in Japan

-It happens every first week of January.
+It happens every first week of January and the Japanese go CRAZY for it!
 Some stores start on the first day, some on the second due to their New Year traditions — it depends.
-So if you have a specific store in mind, check their website about their schedule first!
+So if you have a specific store in mind, check their website about their schedule first.

-The best or worst area to go shopping to is actually Tokyo.
+The best and worst area to go shopping in is actually Tokyo.
 It’s the best since most brands have a store in Tokyo, but it is also the worst since it is cramped with people.
 They line up so early (it’s freezing in January mind you), just for this sale.

-It might be true 5-6 years ago when I moved to Japan; but recently, everyone could just afford going to Osaka or Tokyo.
+It might be true 5-6 years ago when I moved to Japan; but recently, everyone could just afford to go to Osaka or Tokyo.
 There are lots of LCCs (Low Cost Carriers) that fly to Japan’s main cities.
-The chances of getting a cheap shared dorm room or AirBnB is also endless.
+The chances of getting a cheap shared dorm room or AirBnB are also endless.

 How to survive in Tokyo?
 The answer is konbini (convenience store).
 It’s the best place to get fast and cheap food.
 Your ¥1000/$8-10 (depends on the exchange rate) can get you far.

 What else could you do in a convenience store?
 You can buy your tickets to theme parks in advance, you can withdraw cash from their ATM (if your bank allows international use), use FREE internet, read manga while waiting, etc.